 But what if bringing your values to your work/career is not for you or too risky?
 You can donate your time on the weekends, support someone who is a leader in the cause you care about, or, show up in other ways.

 For some reason (maybe because of my own vulnerable past), I’ve always stood up for others or felt frustrated when I couldn’t.
 Doing Life Purpose exercises, I learned that fairness is one of my values.
 But I didn’t know if (and how) I could work that into my work.
 So I kept a few of Cucinelli’s quotes, especially this one, close to me and would think about it often.

 This is my life’s goal–to look after the soul. ~ Brunello Cucinelli

-So why are you doing what you’re doing?
+Have you ever asked yourself why you’re doing what you do for work?
 Does your work feed your soul?
 Do you feel defined by it?
 Do you feel fulfilled?

 #FindPurpose #FindYourWhy #Think